 The Upper Lobe

 My next piercing didn’t come as easy.
-I was a little indecisive on deciding which piercing to do next.
-My top three choices were an industrial, a third piercing on my lobes or a helix.
+I was a little indecisive about deciding which piercing to do next.
+My top three choices were an industrial, a third piercing on my lobes, or a helix.
 Let’s talk about each one shall we:

 - The Industrial: I didn’t see industrials often, so this was the one I was the most interested in.
 A bar acts as the earring and runs the full length of the upper ear since both sides of the cartilage are pierced.
 I loved the look of industrials, but I wasn’t entirely convinced.

 - Third Piercing On The Lobe: The idea of having earrings running down my ear was enough to make me want this piercing the most out of my three choices.
 I felt like my lobes were too small so I didn’t explore this option much.

 - The Helix: We have a winner!
 A helix piercing is done on the rim of the upper ear cartilage.
 It took me about a year to decide on getting a helix.
 This time I went to an actual professional piercing and tattoo shop, and they used a needle.
 Piercing needles are generally safer and cleaner to use than piercing guns.

 The healing process for my helix was the exact opposite of my upper lobe.
 It hurt a lot more than I was expecting it to, and it took almost a full year to fully heal.
 The actual piercing part wasn’t bad at all which is why I was expecting it to be easier to deal with.